RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/adminservice.md

 parameter: `serverurl`
 required: No
 default value: `http://localhost:9001`
-format: unix:///path/to/file.sock or http://\<ip_address\>:\<port\>
+format: `unix:///path/to/file.sock` or `http://\<ip_address\>:\<port\>`
-description: Path to the Unix domain socket or network address used by the AdminServer
+description: The path to the Unix domain socket or network address used by the AdminServer.

 parameter: `username`
 required: No
 default value: `redhawk`
-description: Username to use when connecting to the AdminServer
+description: The username to use when connecting to the AdminServer.

 parameter: `password`
 required: No
 default value: `redhawk`
 format: Clear text
-description: Password to use when connecting to the AdminServer
+description: The password to use when connecting to the AdminServer.

 parameter: `prompt`
 required: No
 default value: `redhawk`
-description: Prompt to show when using `rhadmin` in interactive mode (without an option on the command line)
+description: Prompt to show when using `rhadmin` in interactive mode (without an option on the command line).

 parameter: `history_file`
 required: No
 default value: `~/.rha_history`
-description: Absolute path to a file for storing commands run in interactive mode
+description: The absolute path to a file for storing commands run in interactive mode.

 ## rpcinterface